 - Nonradiographic axSpA (nr-axSpA) does not include damage you can see on X-rays but it may show up on magnetic resonance images (MRIs).

-Ankylosing spondylitis can occur at any age, but typically begins between ages 17 and 45.
-About 10 percent of people with the disease develop symptoms before age 18.
-AS is much less common among African Americans than people of other racial backgrounds.
+The disease can occur at any age, but typically begins between ages 20 and 40.
+AS is more common in men than in women.
+However, nr-axSpA may be just as common in women as in men.
+It is less common among African Americans than people of other racial backgrounds.

 - Back pain during the night or early morning.